 Here is a technique that requires you to think outside the box no matter what location you are in.
 Shooting through objects can yield you with a variety of unique compositions, flares, and perspectives.
 We have a full special effects course outlining the various accessories that can be used to create dramatic and uncommon light flares, or even to re-create golden hour.

 A little bit of fog in some places can add a lot of depth and texture to a scene.
 Fog machines would be the ultimate tool for a trick like this, however, they are often too cumbersome to carry around on shoots, and they do cost a pretty penny.
-Here’s where Atmosphere Aerosol comes to the rescue: these cans of fog are extremely affordable and allow you to spray the areas you want the fog
+Here’s where Atmosphere Aerosol comes to the rescue: these cans of fog are extremely affordable and allow you to spray the areas you want the fog.
+Of the creative photography ideas listed in this article, using this product is one of the easiest and most straightforward.

 - Fill the scene with the desired amount of fog